Skip to main content

 }

-Finally, we can classify the blocks as ore or waste with the profit calc task.
+Finally, you can classify the blocks as ore or waste with the profit calc task.

 requests.post(